Ana and the Wolves

-Ana and the Wolves (Ana y los lobos) is a 1973 Spanish absurdist comedy-drama film directed by Carlos Saura.
-Starring Geraldine Chaplin as a foreign governess who comes to an isolated house to take care of the children of a twisted family.
+Ana and the Wolves (Ana y los lobos) is a 1973 Spanish absurdist comedy-drama film directed by Carlos Saura and co-written by Rafael Azcona.
+It stars Geraldine Chaplin as a foreign governess who comes to an isolated house to take care of the children of a twisted family.
 The film is encoded with political symbolism of Francoist Spain.
-Saura’s 1979 Mamá cumple cien años was a sequel of sorts.
 It was entered into the 1973 Cannes Film Festival.

 Plot

 Ana, a young foreign governess, arrives at an isolated country estate in the arid region of Castile, near Madrid.
 She has come to look after three little girls whose mother, Luchy, greets her upon arrival.
 While Ana is unpacking, José, an uncle of the girls, introduces himself as the voice of order and authority in the family.
 If Ana runs into any problems she must go to him, he explains.

 A family dinner that evening gives Ana the chance to get to know her eccentric employers.
-The family consists of three middle age brothers (José, Juan and Fernando), their ailing mother, Juan’s wife Luchy, and the couple’s three daughters: Carlota, Victoria and Natalia.
+The family consists of three middle age brothers (José, Juan and Fernando), their ailing mother, Juan's wife Luchy, and the couple's three daughters: Carlota, Victoria and Natalia.
 At night, Natalia wakes up screaming after a nightmare.
 Juan, the father of the three girls, lusting after Ana, takes advantage of the situation to enter her bedroom.
 Firmly but politely, she rejects his sexual advances.
 Dominated by an uncontrollable sex drive, the rejected Juan looks for consolation with Amparo, one of the maids.

 Ana starts receiving erotic letters signed by a secret admirer who desires to be with her.
 They are delivered with unusual postage stamps from distant places, each place closer than the last one.
 José explains to Ana that he has not only opened and read the letters, but that he knows who has been sending them.
 Juan, he tells her, has been writing them using the family's valuable collection of stamps to deceive her.
 José has set up a small museum of military outfits in his study and he offers Ana his protection and a small payment if she takes care of the uniforms.

 Fernando, the most subdued of the three brothers, has moved out of the main house to establish his residence in a nearby cave where he practices mystical incantations in an effort to levitate.
 Fernando intrigues Ana the most.
 She is both appalled by him and attracted to his way of life, as if understanding why he wants to escape from the world.